 \subsection{The first approach}

 Now, let us analyse the behavior of the ``in" states at and beyond the singular point.
-In principle, the behavior of $\Phi_{in}$'s at $u_{in}$ can be obtained by taking the careful limit: $\lim_{ u\rightarrow u_{in}^-}\Phi_{in}^{k_{v},{\bf k}}$.
-However, since our aim is to find the global form of states (i.e. also beyond the singular point) such a reasoning will be considered later and next compared to our global result.
-To find the global form of the ``in" states we apply two approaches.
+In principle, the behavior of $\Phi_{in}$'s at $u_{in}$ can be obtained by carefully taking the limit $\lim_{ u\rightarrow u_{in}^-}\Phi_{in}^{k_{v},{\bf k}}$.
+However, since our aim is to find the global form of the states (i.e. also beyond the singular point) such a reasoning will be considered later and then compared to our global result.
+To find the global form of the ``in" states we follow two approaches.
 One is based on the local ``out" states (assuming as above that there is one singular point and $u_{out}<u_{in}$); another approach, based on the evolution operator, is discussed in the next subsection (it works also in the case of more singular points).
 The main idea of the first approach is that the form of the state $\Phi_{in}^{k_{v},{\bf k}}$ (defined for $u<u_{in}$) at and beyond the singular point $u_{in}$ can be obtained by means of the ``out" states which are well defined around $u_{in}$ (since $u_{out}<u_{in}$), and form also an orthonormal basis.
-Namely, in this approach the state $\Phi_{in}^{k_v,{\bf k}}$ is extended to $\tilde \Phi_{in}^{k_v,{\bf k}}$, for all $u>u_{out}$, by the relation \be \tilde \Phi_{in}^{k_v,{\bf k}}(u,v,\bx)=\int \Phi_{out}^{l_v,{\bf l}}(u,v,\bx) \braket{\Phi_{in}^{k_v,{\bf k}}}{\Phi_{out}^{l_v,{\bf l}}}(u_0) dl_v d{\bf l}. \ee Let us analyse the above solution of the K-G equation.
-Substituting \eqref{e5}, \eqref{e12} and \eqref{e26} into \eqref{e31} we are faced with the following integral \be \tilde \Phi_{in}^{k_v,{\bf k}}(u,v,\bx)=(...)\int e^{\frac{-i}{2k_v}{\bf z }^TW^{-1}(P_{in}^{-1}P_{out})^T({u_0}){\bf z}+i{\bf l}^TP_{out}^{-1}(u){\bf x}+\frac{i}{2k_v}{\bf l}^T(S_{out}(u_0)-S_{out}(u)){\bf l} }d{\bf l}, \ee where $(...)$ denote regular terms skipped in intermediate steps.
-Now, using the identity \eqref{e19}, the definition of ${\bf z}$ and making the substitution ${\bf l}=P^T_{out}(u){\bf q}$ under integral one arrives at the expression
+Namely, in this approach the state $\Phi_{in}^{k_v,{\bf k}}$ is extended to $\tilde \Phi_{in}^{k_v,{\bf k}}$, for all $u>u_{out}$, by the relation \be \tilde \Phi_{in}^{k_v,{\bf k}}(u,v,\bx)=\int \Phi_{out}^{l_v,{\bf l}}(u,v,\bx) \braket{\Phi_{in}^{k_v,{\bf k}}}{\Phi_{out}^{l_v,{\bf l}}}(u_0) dl_v d{\bf l}. \ee Let us analyse the above solution of the K-G equation for the particle state $k_v<0$.
+Substituting \eqref{e5}, \eqref{e12} and \eqref{e26} into \eqref{e31} we are faced with the following integral \be \tilde \Phi_{in}^{k_v,{\bf k}}(u,v,\bx)=(...)\int e^{\frac{-i}{2k_v}{\bf z }^TW^{-1}(P_{in}^{-1}P_{out})^T({u_0}){\bf z}+i{\bf l}^TP_{out}^{-1}(u){\bf x}+\frac{i}{2k_v}{\bf l}^T(S_{out}(u_0)-S_{out}(u)){\bf l} }d{\bf l}, \ee where $(...)$ denotes regular terms skipped in the intermediate steps.
+Using the identity \eqref{e19}, the definition of ${\bf z}$ and making the substitution ${\bf l}=P^T_{out}(u){\bf q}$ under integral we arrive at the expression

 where the matrix $\tilde M(u) = -\frac{1}{2k_v} P_{in}(u)W^{-1}P_{out}^T(u) $ is a symmetric one.